spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Esprima's lexer (comments excluded).
 The idea is taken from [Paul Graham's essay _Succinctness is Power_](http://www.paulgraham.com/power.html)

+I decided to allow all callback wrapping to happen in a separate file: In a large system, the wrapped layer will probably be a small part of the code.

 Results:

 | name                   | tokens | complexity |